Hugo-SEQUIER/docs-trophe/docs/team.md

 ## My Journey

-In 2021, I discovered cryptocurrencies from a builder's perspective, learning to use Solidity for smart contract development.
-However, I decided to refocus on my studies and the themes of AI to develop my skills and specialize in this field.
+In 2021, I discovered cryptocurrencies from a builder's perspective through CryptoZombie, learning to use Solidity for smart contract development.
+However, I decided to set aside this pursuit and refocus on my studies and the field of AI to develop my skills and specialize in this area.
+This pivot was driven by the slow growth of the blockchain job market in France, making it challenging to find work-study opportunities in the field.
+Consequently, I chose to pursue a professional path in AI, a rapidly developing and highly attractive sector in France that aligns with my interests.
 I revisited blockchain technology in November 2023, adding a financial perspective to my understanding.

 Since April 2024, I have been working on the Trophē project, merging my expertise in AI and blockchain to create innovative solutions.
 My enthusiasm for technology extends beyond AI and data science.
 I have a strong interest in blockchain technology, which I believe has immense potential to transform various sectors.
 Blockchain goes beyond cryptocurrencies; it offers robust solutions for securing transactions, ensuring data traceability, and creating decentralized computing networks, among other applications.